Denzel-Witbooi/bookstore_php/README.md

          the latest version of XAMPP.
 * Step 2: Open the XAMPP control panel on your pc
 * Step 3: Click the start buttons for the Apache and Mysql  modules.
-* Step 4: Import the file named loadBookStore.sql into the phpmyAdmin database
+* Step 4: Import the file named bookstore.sql into the phpmyAdmin database

 Student Users